 After positioning them correctly, I wrapped the Dollar Store pine garland to tie the two branches together.
 While I was at it, I also wrapped the garland to the areas where the steel stem was showing.

 Once I prepared a good number of these pieces, I connected the pieces by hooking them to each other.

 To secure the connection points, Greg bent those hooks even more.

 You can see from the picture below how the connection points were after Greg secured them.
 I have to say, he did a great job with that, so he earned some extra ‘Good hubby‘ points.
 Hehehehe 😉

 When all the connection points were secured, I again wrapped them with a single line of cheap garland just to hide the steel hooks, and with that the main structure of the garland was basically finished.

-To make them look better, I started wrapping the Christmas lights onto the branches.
+To make them look better, I wrapped the Christmas lights onto the branches.

-Once I was finished with adding lights, I embellished the garlands with a red deco poly mesh ribbon I bought from Walmart.
+Once I finished adding lights, I embellished the garlands with a red deco poly mesh ribbon I bought from Walmart.